liamfrazer/software-engineer-journey/docs/Learning/Ultralearning/The Feynman Technique.md

 # The Feynman Technique
 * The purpose of using this technique is to help develop intuition about the ideas you are learning.
 * It can be used when you don't understand an idea at all, or simply when you understand something a little, but really want to turn it into deep intuition.
+* Names do not constitute knowledge

+1. Write down the subject you want to study.
+2. Write down your explanation of the subject, as if writing it for a child
+3. Identify the gaps you have in the topic
+	1. Do you ramble?
+	2. Can you not use simple language?
+	3. Strengthen your weak areas
+4. Repeat Step 1-3 until you've mastered the subject

 ## 1. Write down the concept or problem you want to understand at the top of a piece of paper.
 ## 2. In the space below, explain the idea as if you had to teach it to someone else.